 The common feature is that an excess of cheap borrowing lulls investors into thinking that more permanent wealth is being created.
+Like any investment bubble, it works well as long as more money is sucked in to keep inflating asset prices, but fails when that new money disappears.

 The key difference with a debt bubble like the one bursting around us now is that there can be a significant time lag between asset prices beginning to fall and investors acknowledging their losses.
 Unlike the dotcom share bubble, for example, which drove stockmarkets up and then quickly down again at the turn of the century, credit bubbles often take a while to fully deflate.